jrymer/jstricks/README.md

   option2: boolean;
 };
 ```
-<span style="color: red">An asdasdasdasdarametedddddddddnnot be a union type.
-Consider using a mapped object type instead.
+<span style="color: red">An index signature cannot be a union type.
+Consider using a mapped object type instead</span>

 ### unknown
 `unknown` is the set of all possible values.
 Any value can be assigned to a variable of type `unknown`.
 This means